Just as with other aspects of your health, your sexual health is very important.

 University years may be a time of transition and change, and for some this means becoming sexually active with a partner for the first time, or a change in sexual partner(s).
 It may also be a time of self-discovery and uncertainty about your sexual orientation.

-With the support of the UCC Students' Union, the Department now offers free screening for Chlamydia and Gonorrhoea, which can be tested on a single sample of urine in a male, or on a self-administered swab taken by females.
+UCC Student Health Department offers free screening for Chlamydia and Gonorrhoea, which can be tested on a single sample of urine in a male, or on a self-administered swab taken by females.

 The screening service is intended for those who do not have any symptoms.